momentohq/client-sdk-rust/example/programs/topic-subscriber/README.md

 # Momento Rust SDK - Topic Subscription

-This project is a Rust-based example program that subscribes to a Momento Cache's Topic and prints the output.
+This project is a Rust-based example program that subscribes to a Momento Topic and prints the output.
 The `main` function handles the topic subscription, deserializes the payloads that it receives into a Rust struct, and prints the output.

 This is Rust program can be taken into a container or run locally.